xHunterW/Machine_Learning_Projects/README.md

 ---

 ### [Unsupervised Learning for Dimensionality Reduction](./Unsupervised_Learning_for_Dimensionality_Reduction)
-Analyzes the performance of **PCA** versus an **autoencoder** for dimensionality reduction.
+Analyzes the performance of **PCA** versus an **Autoencoder** for dimensionality reduction.
 Both techniques are compared using KMeans and DBSCAN clustering, evaluated via within-cluster metrics and classification accuracy to assess representation quality and separability.

 ---